PTS SERIES: “THEIR STORIES” (LIVING WITH PTS)

 I hope and pray that if I can save one life, just one . . . then the suicide rate for our veterans just dropped by one for that day.
 Baby steps, as they say in counseling, baby steps.

-Remember, November 11th is Veterans Day.
-Thank a veteran for his service to our country.
-Thank them for their sacrifices.
+When you meet a veteran on the streets thank them for their sacrifices, thank them for their service to our country.
 For many, their war is not over.
 It is time to bring them back home.